home-assistant/home-assistant.io/source/_integrations/webostv.markdown

 ### Next/Previous buttons

-The behaviour of the next and previsous buttons is different depending on the active source:
+The behaviour of the next and previous buttons is different depending on the active source:

  - if the source is 'LiveTV' (television): next/previous buttons act as channel up/down
  - otherwise: next/previous buttons act as next/previous track